Steam Trading Cards: History

 In the years prior to the introduction of Steam Trading Cards, Valve implemented multiple features into Steam to facilitate the trading, buying, and selling of virtual goods.
 Steam Trading was introduced in 2011, which allows users to trade virtual game items between each other.
 During the 2011 Steam Winter Sale, users could complete objectives in select games to receive virtual "coal" which could then be redeemed for prizes, a progenitor to the system that would later be utilized for Steam Trading Cards.
 The Steam Community Market was introduced in late 2012, which enables Steam users to buy and sell virtual goods with store credit.

 Steam Trading Cards entered open beta in May 2013, with six games initially participating in the system.

 Description

 Like their physical counterparts, Steam Trading Cards are a collectible commodity which are routinely traded, bought, and sold.
 Supported games each have their own set of trading cards, which typically incorporate game art in their designs.
 After collecting a full set of trading cards, the user has the option to "craft" the cards, permanently removing them from their Steam inventory in exchange for a game-themed emoticon, profile background, profile badge, and an amount of Steam "XP".
 XP can be used to increase a profile's level, which unlocks more profile customization options, increases the friend limit cap, and raises the probability of "booster pack" trading card drops.
-Standard game badges award you with 100 XP every level.
+Standard game badges award the user with 100 XP every level.
 These badges can be upgraded up to 5 times, with each level of the badge displaying a new image.